zhangran653/ifta-core/README.md

                          Call graph algorithm. (default: SPARK) -to TIMEOUT, --timeout TIMEOUT
-                         Path reconstruction time out. (default: 180)
+                         Path reconstruction time out. (default: 180) -es ENTRYSELECTOR, --entryselector ENTRYSELECTOR
+                         entry        selectors,         choose        from
+                         'JspServiceEntry','AnnotationTagEntry','PublicStaticOrMainEntry'.
+                         Multiple  selectors  can  be   set   with  ','  in between.
+Default all
 ```
 ### a example:
 ```